quile/ecosystem/README.md

 * dependencies() - return an array of names of modules that this module depends on.
 The dependencies will be initialised before this module.

-* init(next) - this will be invoked if present on your module, allowing your component to initialise itself from config values, set up various parameters, and so on.
+* init(config, modules, next) - this will be invoked if present on your module, allowing your component to initialise itself from config values, set up various parameters, and so on.
 This will only be called once.
 You *must* call the next() function when you are done, or the init call-chain will terminate.

 * start(next) - here you can actually start your service, connect to a database, set up timers, etc.  When you are done, you must invoke the